-The winner of your school competition is required to memorize and perform a sonnet, in addition to their monologue, at the Skype Finals.
-Additional resources include the Sonnet Rubric and Judges' Evaluation Form.
+While we recommend that the sonnet be included at the school competition, the winner of your school competition is required to memorize and perform a sonnet, in addition to their monologue, at the branch competition.
+Additional resources include the 2020 Sonnet Packet, Sonnet Scoring Rubric and Judges' Evaluation Form.